Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 We walked around for an hour, greeting kids and adults in English, and having it translated to the appropriate language usually by the parents.

-We found some Argentinean kids, and had fun surprising them by talking to them in Spanish . . .
+We found some Argentinean kids, and had fun surprising them by talking with them in Spanish . . .

-The scene was nothing short of bizarre: The Ledra Palace hotel grounds were filled with Greek and Turkish Cypriots, international visitors from the UN, various diplomatic missions, universities, etc. Greek Cypriot and Turkish Cypriot folk dancers, music from military bands, blue-bereted soldiers were handing out ice cream, food, and drinks, and running game booths for kids and playing with them on the playground...
+image The scene was nothing short of bizarre: The Ledra Palace hotel grounds were filled with Cypriots, international visitors from the UN, various diplomatic missions, universities, etc. Greek Cypriot and Turkish Cypriot folk dancers were delighting the crowds; music from military bands filled the air; blue-bereted soldiers were handing out ice cream, food, and drinks, and running game booths for kids and playing with them on the playground...

 The event was fascinating.
 Fun.
 Surreal.